IOTeamDev/fcisLOLv2-backend/README.md

 ## Verification

-### POST /api/sendVerificationCode
+### POST /api/verificationCode/send

 Send a verification code (OTP) to a user's email.
+The code is stored in the database and expires after 15 minutes.

 **Request Body:**